foxglove/rosmsg-msgs-common/README.md

 1. Run `yarn version --[major|minor|patch]` to bump version
 2. Run `git push && git push --tags` to push new tag
 3. GitHub Actions will take care of the rest

+## Stay in touch

+Join our [Slack channel](https://foxglove.dev/join-slack) to ask questions, share feedback, and stay up to date on what our team is working on.